We live in a world where debt is not just acceptable, it’s expected.

 Are you an impulse buyer?
 A spontaneous spender?
 Someone who grabs what they want, without a thought toward how they’ll pay for it.

-Maybe you were hit by massive medical bills or took out student loans to better yourself and you’re just trying to pay things off as quickly as possible.
+Perhaps your debt was more happenstance or strategic.
+Or maybe you were hit by massive medical bills or took out student loans to better yourself and you’re just trying to pay things off as quickly as possible.

 Step 2 – Determine Your Priorities